Ask the Vaidya

 The Core Concept of Vitality

-Modern medicine addresses the concept of vitality is in its conception of "homeostasis", a physiological mechanism that maintains the balance of innumerable biological activities to ensure that the body functions within "normal" parameters.
+Modern medicine addresses the concept of vitality in its conception of "homeostasis," a physiological mechanism that maintains the balance of innumerable biological activities to ensure that the body functions within "normal" parameters.
 Homeostasis is just one example of vitality.

 The Substance of Health: Ojas

 Sleep is the one time that ojas is allowed to freely circulate.
 It is also replenished during sleep.
-So the importance of sleep cannot be underestimated, and insufficient sleep, which for most people is less than 8 hours of a night, gradually leads to a diminishment of ojas and promotes aging and disease.
+So the importance of sleep cannot be overestimated, and insufficient sleep, which for most people is less than eight hours a night, gradually leads to a diminishment of ojas and promotes aging and disease.

 Ideal Digestion Creates Ojas

-A good example of this is the famous Ayurvedic herbal formula that includes three herbs.
+A good example of this is the famous ayurvedic herbal formula that includes three herbs.
 It is commonly referred to as Triphala.
-A premium quality Triphala forms the basis of MAPI's Digest Tone.
-This is one of the most famous herbal compounds in Ayurvedic medicine.
+A premium-quality Triphala forms the basis of MAPI's Organic Digest Tone (Triphala Plus).
+This is one of the most famous herbal compounds in ayurvedic medicine.
 Triphala literally means "three fruits."
-The three fruits contained in Triphala are Haritaki, Amalaki and Bibhitaki.
-Traditionally, Triphala comes in many different forms, including the Triphala tablets available from Maharishi Ayurveda Products International.
-A growing body of research on Triphala worldwide suggests this classic Ayurvedic formulation possesses remarkable benefits for health.
+The three fruits contained in Triphala are Haritaki (Chebulic Myrobalan), Amalaki (Amla), and Bibhitaki (Belleric Myrobalan).
+Traditionally, Triphala comes in many different forms, including the Triphala tablets available as Organic Digest Tone from Maharishi Ayurveda Products International.
+A growing body of research on Triphala worldwide suggests this classic ayurvedic formulation possesses remarkable benefits for health.

 Besides nourishing the mind and body and promoting longevity, Triphala has many specific effects.
 It is particularly rejuvenating for the digestive tract, and is a rasayana for the eyes and the skin.
-Digest Tone is a simple Ayurvedic insurance policy for good health and abundant vitality
+Organic Digest Tone is a simple ayurvedic insurance policy for good health and abundant vitality

 Question: How can we measure our vitality?

 Answer: Strength is determined by our capacity for exercise.
-Individual strength is determined by the body's nature, place where a person lives, the time (including age and season , strength of digestion, or state of agni.
+Individual strength is determined by the body's nature, the place where a person lives, the time (including age and season), strength of digestion, or state of agni.